AlienKevin/tagllm/README.md

 | Learnable Tags | Translation | `test_translation_tagllm.ipynb` |

 # Evaluation
 Run `python eval_pos.py` to generate `pos_evaluation_results.csv` under `experiment_results/`.
-We use HuggingFace's poseval package to reliably calculate the accuracy and F1 measures for the POS tagging task.
+We use HuggingFace's poseval module to reliably calculate the accuracy and F1 measures for the POS tagging task.

 Similarly, run `python eval_translation.py` to generate `translation_evaluation_results.csv` under `experiment_results/`.
 We use the standard SacreBLEU package to reliably calculate the BLEU and chrF++ scores for the translation task.